-On July 31st the Spring 2019 Excellence in Leadership Program (ELP) cohort came back together for the first of three follow-up sessions.
+On July 31st the Spring 2019 Excellence in Leadership Program (ELP) cohort came back together for the first ever ELP Alumni Network Meeting.
 The ELP is a focused, immersive program with over 45 hours of teaching and coaching from expert faculty and nonprofit professionals.
-The follow-up sessions are designed to provide peer-coaching and continued learning beyond the ELP core sessions.
-This is the first of several follow-up session posts in which we hope to share insights from our ELP leaders and ideas that can be implemented into organizations within the greater community.
+The ELP Alumni Network meetings are designed to provide peer-coaching and continued learning beyond the ELP core sessions.
+CVNL will occasionally publish lessons gained during the ELP Alumni Network’s problem solving sessions to share insights from our ELP leaders and ideas that can be implemented into organizations within the greater community.

 In this particular post, we would like to share the format and content of our discussion with the hope that you can establish similar leadership activities and concrete strategies in your organizations.

 All organizations face different primary challenges, but common challenges for our Spring 2019 ELP cohort fell under three broad themes:

 Out of these three themes, we focused on Strategy/Planning/Implementing Change, and decided to unpack the following prompt:

 We are all stretched and constantly under pressure.
 BUT how can we switch our operating mode from reactive to intentional and proactive?

 We adopted the GROW framework in order to break down this challenge and problem solve.
 The GROW model is a simple method for goal setting and problem solving that includes the following components:

 - Goal is the end point, the ideal situation we would like to achieve.

 - Reality represents the current situation; what are the issues, the challenges, what is happening and why.